QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Tensor network for CFT wavefunctions from Euclidean path integrals, perfect tensors and random tensors

 The idea here is to consider CFT path integrals defined on manifolds with boundaries rather than on closed manifolds, which yield partition functions.
 We will still triangulate these path integrals.
 For example, the CFT ground state defined on a circle can be prepared using the Euclidean path integral on a disk, as shown in Fig.~\ref{diskpathintegral}.
 The primary distinction from the partition function case is that some auxiliary legs, which would otherwise be contracted, now become dangling physical legs.

-In Fig.~\ref{diskpathintegral}, for instance, the Hilbert space consists of 18 labels corresponding to the basis states ${\ket{\alpha_i, I_i, \sigma_i}, i=1 \ldots 6}$.
+In Fig.~\ref{diskpathintegral}, for instance, the Hilbert space consists of 18 labels corresponding to the basis states $\{\ket{\alpha_i, I_i, \sigma_i}, i=1 \ldots 6\}$.
 Here, $\alpha_i$ represents the primary fields, $I_i$ the descendants, and $\sigma_i$ the boundary conditions.
-Typically, CFT techniques assign a Hilbert space on the circle labeled by closed CFT operators ${\ket{h, \bar{h}, I, J}}$, where $h$ and $\bar{h}$ are the chiral and anti-chiral conformal dimensions of the closed CFT primaries, and $I, J$ are the descendant labels.
+Typically, CFT techniques assign a Hilbert space on the circle labeled by closed CFT operators $\{\ket{h, \bar{h}, I, J}\}$, where $h$ and $\bar{h}$ are the chiral and anti-chiral conformal dimensions of the closed CFT primaries, and $I, J$ are the descendant labels.
 These two Hilbert spaces are, in fact, equivalent.

 To check this equivalence, consider the path integral on a cylinder, as illustrated in Fig.~\ref{cylinder}.
 In the closed CFT picture (right side), this computation corresponds to the matrix element of $e^{-\beta \hat{H}}$, where the indices are labeled by $\{h, \bar{h}, I, J\}$, and the eigenvalues of the transfer matrix are given by the closed CFT spectrum.
 On the left side, we compute the matrix element of this transfer matrix using triangulation, where the matrix indices are labeled with a different set, $\{\alpha_i, I_i, \sigma_i, i=1 \ldots 4\}$.
-However, upon diagonalizing this matrix, we find that the spectrum matches exactly with the closed CFT results!
+However, upon diagonalizing this matrix, we find that the spectrum matches exactly with the closed CFT results.
 This equivalence has been checked numerically for several minimal models.
 Remarkably, it was observed that even when truncating the number of descendants to a very small number (e.g.~2 or 3) for each edge of a triangle, the resultant glued cylinder can still capture the lowest $\sim 20$ states (including closed CFT primaries and descendants) with high accuracy \cite{Cheng:2023kxh}.

-The map between these two bases is represented in Fig.~\ref{closedandopen}, involving the gluing of the ``whistle diagram'' (the open-closed one-point function) to the open pair of pants.
+The map between these two bases is shown in Fig.~\ref{closedandopen}.
 The equivalence of these two Hilbert spaces follows from the ability to shrink the holes in Fig.~\ref{shrinkableholes} in the $R \to 0$ limit, as detailed in appendix \ref{tensornetwork SymQRG}.

 We can also separate the BCFT OPE piece and the conformal block piece, as we did for the partition function.
 This decomposition is illustrated in Fig.~\ref{cauchyslice}.

 The surface at the top, denoted by the red lines, represents a Cauchy slice in the bulk.
 Additional layers of the tensor network can be constructed using the crossing move shown in Fig.~\ref{fourpointcrossing}.
 For example, the next layer corresponds to the purple lines in the diagram above.